• Skip to primary navigation

 One of the biggest dangers for dogs in the summer is overheating.
 Like many dog owners, you probably enjoy outdoor activities with your puppy in the summer.

-If your dog is old, has a short muzzle, or is ill, then he or she will be more susceptible to heatstroke.
+If your dog is old, has a short muzzle, or is ill, then they will be more susceptible to heatstroke.

 This is why it is so essential to follow these summer dog walking tips to keep your dog safe in the summer sun.